 AFTERWARds (NO NAPALM)

-Inspired by the work of Hong Kong based artist Ma Yujiang who Photoshops military harware out of found war photographs, this project challenges the photojournalistic and archival representation of people who are chemically captured and caught in the global narratives and public exhumations of war.
+Inspired by the work of Hong Kong based artist Ma Yujiang who Photoshops military harware out of found war photographs, this project challenges the photojournalistic and archival representation of people who have been photographically caught in the global narratives and public exhumations of war.

-Applying emergent Ai image scrubbing and animation technologies, this process mines open source photographs of the War in Vietnam to remove and with-hold those human bodies, figures and shadows still being redistrubuted, redigested and recirculated 50 years after the ending of war.
+Applying emergent Ai image scrubbing and animation technologies, this process mines open source photographs of the War in Vietnam to remove and withhold photographed bodies that become perpetually redistrubuted, redigested and recirculated even more than 50 years since the ending of war.
+These people remain caught in the imagery of war.

 Source images: